dev18-kapadiaa/GIT_Practicals/README.md

 git push origin practical_4
 ```
-After checkout to the git_practicals branch created another branch of practical-4.
+After checkout to the git_practicals branch we created another branch of practical-4.
 In which cherry_pick_file was created and commited under practical-4 branch.
 From this target_cherry_pick branch was created.In which target_cherry file was created and commited under target_cherry_pick branch. <br>
 <p> Now we need to cherry pick commit with commit message "Target Cherry pick branch Commitment with target cherry file."
 So using git log --oneline we can get SHA Hashing value of corresponding commit.
 We will put this commit or cherry pick this commmit over practical_4 branch. </p>
 <p> Hence, now we have cherry-picked commit hased 9e88267 to the practical_4 branch. </p>